Anna Song (politician): Political career

 Song ran in the 2008 primary for the California's 22nd State Assembly district.

 2020 California Assembly run

 On May 12, 2019, Song announced that she would run for the California's 25th State Assembly district in 2020.
 She ran to succeed incumbent Kansen Chu, who was not seeking reelection.
 She was defeated in the March 3 primary.
 That same year, she was defeated in her reelection bid for Santa Clara County School Board by Victoria Chon.

 Personal life

-Song, a resident of Santa Clara, California, is the mother of Nicholas and Timothy.
+Song, a resident of Santa Clara, California, is the mother of two sons.
 Song holds a BA from the Franciscan University of Steubenville and has completed graduate courses at the Franciscan School of Theology in Berkeley, California.